- Sixth Form Applications

 In our recent Ofsted, May 2015, the Ofsted team were impressed by the ‘considerable maturity and high level of social responsibility’ which enables the sixth form to be excellent role models for the younger students.
 This is not created by accident but through the hard work, enthusiasm and commitment of our dedicated sixth form team.

 The Sixth Form has a longstanding tradition of extra-curricular and charity activities.
 Students are encouraged to get involved in and run a variety of events, from the annual Senior Citizens’ Christmas Party to The Challenge and Children In Need.
-This Year, 2017, they are participating in the Wings of Hope challenge and helping students in a local primary school.
+They also participate in the Wings of Hope challenge and helping students in a local primary school.
 Such activities enable students to discover new ways of working, and create fun opportunities for collaboration and developing life skills.
 Students run many charity events across the school.

 As a member of the 6th form students have many opportunities to take part in subject specific enrichment or general enrichment activities.
 Monday afternoon is a specified enrichment time with activities ranging from academic study skills based sessions to sports leadership and primary literacy and numeracy.
 A Quote on the DFES website: